josephenguehard/time_interpret/experiments/nlp/README.md

-# Mimic III Experiments
+# NLP Experiments

-This is the SST2 experiments section.
+This is the NLP experiments section.
 You can use this section to reproduce the results from the
 [DIG paper](https://arxiv.org/abs/2108.13654).